What is Pathways to Peace?

 All sections of the City are generally covered during the hours of 3 to 11 p.m.
 In addition, team members may schedule late evening or early morning visits at the convenience of youths and their families.

 Pathways to Peace operates Monday through Friday from 10 AM till 6 PM (12 NOON till 8 PM during the Summer).

-Contact the Pathways to Peace Coordinator at (585) 428-6339 for more Information.
-For a youth referral, click here.
-For outreach referral click here.
+Contact the Pathways to Peace Coordinator at 428-6339 for more information.

 200 West Avenue

 Pathways to Peace is a participating partner in the Neighborhood Consortium Safety Net, a grassroots effort to provide individualized services to advance the emotional and social well-being of youth.

 With help from the community, the Neighborhood Safety Net identifies, assesses, engages and includes youth with behavioral needs and their families in neighborhood‐based services.